TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-autoprotectioncancelledornotvalid.md

 # Error AutoProtectionCancelledOrNotValid

 <!--issueDescription-->
-We have identified that backup operation failed due Auto-protection Intent was either removed or it is no more valid.
+We have identified that your backup operation failed, due to auto-protection being either removed or invalid.
+When you enable auto-protection on a SQL instance, Configure Backup jobs run for all the databases in that instance.
+If you disable auto-protection while the jobs are running, then any in-progress jobs are canceled with this error code.
 <!--/issueDescription-->

-## **Recommended Document**
+## **Recommended Steps**

-To resolve this issue follow the steps listed in this [article](https://docs.microsoft.com/azure/backup/backup-sql-server-azure-troubleshoot#autoprotectioncancelledornotvalid).
+* Review this list of [symptoms](https://docs.microsoft.com/azure/backup/backup-sql-server-azure-troubleshoot#symptoms) and their corresponding causes and try to resolve the issue
+* Re-enable auto-protection to protect databases